jessiepolk/jessiepolk.github.io/projects/runtime/README.md

 > >
 > > To access a property value in an Object you can use _Dot Notation_ like so `object.propertyName`.
 > >
 > > For nested collections, use one after the other.
-For example, to access the first object in the array `gameItems` array which is inside the `levelData` object we would write:
+For example, to access the first object in the array `gameObjects` we would write:
 > >
 > > ```js
-> > var firstGameItemObject = levelData.gameItems[0];
+> > var firstGameItemObject = gameObjects[0];
 > > ```
 > >
 > > Then, to access the `.x` and `.y` properties of that Object we could write: